SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 - Transactions → **Coordination**

 The template provided a clear framework to organize my ideas and the discussion with Unmesh helped in refining it.
-To give an example, the draft structure for the "Persistence" pattern took shape as follows:
+To give an example, the draft structure for the "Persistence" pattern took the following shape:

 <figure>
     <img class="align-center" src="/talk-preparation.png" />
 </figure>

 I applied the same approach to all the patterns, and soon enough, my presentation was ready.
-Initially, I drafted a list of "side points to cover" as seen in the image above.
+Initially, I drafted a list of "side points to cover" in each pattern, as seen in the image above.
 However, I refined this list by conducting timed practice sessions.
 This iterative process helped me determine which points were essential to include within the allotted timeframe.

 I moved on to the next stage, which was getting feedback on the presentation.